BrentKellmer/amazon-polly-developer-guide/doc_source/setup-aws-cli.md

        region = aws-region
    ```

-   For a list of available AWS Regions and those supported by Amazon Polly, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+   For a list of available AWS Regions and those supported by Amazon Polly, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+**Note**

-   If you specify one of the Amazon Polly supported regions when you configure the AWS CLI, you can omit the following line from the AWS CLI code examples\.
-If you specify a region not supported by Amazon Polly in your AWS CLI configuration \(for example, if you're an existing AWS customer using other services in regions that don't support Amazon Polly\), you must include the following line:
+If you're using the Amazon Polly supported region you specified when you configured the AWS CLI, you can omit the following line from the AWS CLI code examples:

    ```
-   --region polly-supported-aws-region
+   --region aws-region
    ```

 1. Verify the setup by typing the following help command at the command prompt: